ATOIsus/IELTS/README.md

 ## Reading Skills

-    1) Intensive Reading: Read word by word.
+    1) Intensive Reading: Read word by word and understand the full meaning.
-    2) Extensive Reading: Know what a sentene is about.
+    2) Extensive Reading: Read briefly and know what a sentene is about.

 ## Extensive Reading: